A Nightmare on Elm Street (2010 film): Casting

-Krueger's design
+Visual effects

 Form and Fuller explained that Freddy's physical appearance would more accurately resemble a burn victim.
 Form later clarified that there was a fine line they did not want to cross when it came to making Freddy look like a burn victim.
 According to the producer, the crew had many reference photos of burn victims which detailed how white the skin would appear after healing.
 Form did not want the audience to turn away in disgust every time Freddy was on the screen, so they opted to hold back on some of the realism.
 Fuller noted how horrific the images were and how difficult they were to look at.
-The special effects crew that worked on The Dark Knight and created the computer-generated images (CGI) for Two-Face, were brought in to work on the CGI for Freddy's face.
-The CGI is used in conjunction with the special effects make-up that Haley wears.
+The visual effects crew that collaborated on The Dark Knight (2008) and created the computer-generated images (CGI) for Two-Face, were brought in to work on the CGI for Freddy's face.
+The CGI is used in conjunction with the special make-up effects that Haley wears.
 The prosthetic appliances used to create Freddy's physical look were designed by Andrew Clement.
 Haley described the experience of wearing the prosthetic devices and make-up as "pretty encumbering".

 When production started, Clement and his crew would spend six hours applying Haley's make-up; eventually, the crew was able to streamline the process.
 According to Haley, the make-up crew would glue individual prosthetic devices from his head all the way down his back.
 The appliances were then blended together to create a seamless appearance.
 Haley spent approximately three hours and twenty minutes each day in the make-up chair to apply the appliances; on occasion, it would take almost four-and-a-half hours when the crew also needed to apply the prosthetic skull cap.
 Haley did not need to worry about the skull cap most days because he was able to wear the fedora on top of his head.
 Haley also had to wear contact lenses—one bloody, one cloudy.
 The cloudy contact lens made it difficult for the actor to see.
 Haley also had to work on developing Freddy's voice for the film.
 According to Haley, the process of coming up with the perfect voice for Freddy was "this organic process of embodying the character", and not about just "sitting around the table and going, 'Let me try this voice and this voice'".
 Haley and Bayer admitted that some of the voice would be digitally enhanced to give it a "supernatural quality" and differentiate it from the voice Haley used as Rorschach in Watchmen.